flexera-public/policy_templates/cost/turbonomics/allocate_virtual_machines_recommendations/aws/README.md

 ### Input Parameters

-- *Authorization Cookie"* - authorization cookie pulled from turbonomic login endpoint: (POST `https://xxxx.turbonomic.com/api/v3/login`)
+- *Turbonomic_audience* - Audience configured on the Turbonomic instance
-  - no_echo: true
+- *Turbonomic Host* - Host of the Turbonomic endpoint.
 - *Email addresses* - A list of email addresses to notify

 ### Required Flexera Roles